AngShengJun/dsicapstone/p02_probstat_data/readme.md

 **Proposed Solution:**

 - A machine learning model will be build to classify suicide (alternative knife; subject to tailor as more insights uncovered with EDA) attacks.
 At this point of time, the proportion of class of interest is expected to be imbalanced; therefore, the guiding metric would be **F1** score and **area under the ROC curve**.
 The model will be benchmarked against the baseline of class proportion.
 Having utilized NLP techniques to build text classification models in Project 3(Web API and classification of Subreddit posts), I intend to explore other NLP tools and techniques such as spaCy and Topic Modeling.
-I will also use Latent Dirichlet Allocation (LDA to uncover) insights regarding the topics of the terrorist's motive and (LDA) model to classify terrorist attack modes based on a provided motive input.
+I will also use Latent Dirichlet Allocation (LDA to uncover) insights regarding the topics of the terrorist's motive and (LDA) model to classify terrorist attack modes based on a provided motive input, if possible.

 - I will also review and propose recommendations on:
   1. the features that influences the model's classifications for further fine-tuning of model